Difference-in-Differences with Multiple Time Periods: Conclusion

 \section{Conclusion}

-This paper has considered Difference-in-Differences methods in the case where there are more than two periods and individuals can become treated at different points in time -- a commonly encountered setup in empirical work in economics.
-In this setup, we have suggested computing group-time average treatment effects, $ATT(g,t)$, that are the average treatment effect in period $t$ for the group of individuals first treated in period $g$.
-Unlike the more common approach of running a regression with a post-treatment dummy variable, $ATT(g,t)$ corresponds to a well defined treatment effect parameter.
-And once $ATT(g,t)$ has been obtained for different values of $g$ and $t$, they can be aggregated into a single parameter, though the exact implementation depends on the particular case.
-We view such a flexibility as a plus of our proposed methodology.
+This paper has considered Difference-in-Differences methods in the case where there are more than two time periods and units can become treated at different points in time -- a commonly encountered setup in empirical work in economics.
+In this setup, we have proposed group-time average treatment effects, $ATT(g,t)$, that are the average treatment effect in period $t$ for the group of units first treated in period $g$.
+Unlike the more common approach of including a post-treatment dummy variable in a two-way fixed effects regression, $ATT(g,t)$ corresponds to a well defined treatment effect parameter.
+We also showed that once $ATT(g,t)$ has been obtained for different values of $g$ and $t$, they can be aggregated into other parameters to more concisely summarize heterogeneity with respect to some particular dimension of interest (such as length of exposure to the treatment) or, alternatively, into a single overall treatment effect parameter.
+In addition, our approach is suitable (i) for cases where the parallel trends assumption holds only after conditioning on covariates, (ii) using different comparison groups such as the never-treated or not-yet-treated, and (iii) when units can anticipate participating in the treatment and may adjust their behavior before the treatment is implemented.
+We view such flexibility as an important component of our proposed methodology.

+We also provided nonparametric identification results leading to outcome regression, inverse probability weighting, and doubly robust estimands.
 Given that our nonparametric identification results are constructive, we proposed to estimate $ATT(g,t)$ using its sample analogue.
 We established consistency and asymptotic normality of the proposed estimators, and proved the validity of a powerful, but easy to implement, multiplier bootstrap procedure to construct simultaneous confidence bands for $ATT(g,t)$.
-Importantly, we have also proposed a new pre-test for the reliability of the conditional parallel trends assumption.
+The computational costs of our approach are generally low, and code for implementing our approach is available in the R \texttt{did} package.

-We applied our approach to study the effect of minimum wage increases on teen employment.
-We found some evidence that increasing the minimum wage led to reductions in teen employment and found strikingly different results from the more common approach of interpreting the coefficient on a post-treatment dummy variable as the effect of the minimum wage on employment.
-However, using the pre-tests developed in the current paper, we found evidence against both the unconditional and conditional parallel trends assumption.
+Finally, we applied our approach to study the effect of minimum wage increases on teen employment.
+We found some evidence that increasing the minimum wage led to reductions in teen employment.
+More interestingly though, in some cases we found notable differences between the results coming from our approach relative to the more common two-way fixed effects approach.
+These differences suggest that using an approach that is robust to treatment effect heterogeneity and dynamics should be strongly considered by applied researchers.